quasarstream/python-ffmpeg-video-streaming/README.md

 # HLS
 hls.output('http://YOUR-WEBSITE.COM/live-stream/out.m3u8')
 ```

-**NOTE:** In the HLS format, you must upload the master playlist to the server manually.
+**NOTE:** In the HLS method, you must upload the master playlist to the server manually.

-See **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information.
+See **[FFmpeg Protocols Documentation](https://ffmpeg.org/ffmpeg-protocols.html)** for more information about supported resources.

 ### Metadata
-You can get information from multimedia streams and the video file using the following code.
+You can get information from the video file using the following code.
 ```python
 from ffmpeg_streaming import FFProbe